 - c.
-Trails-In a memorandum dated July 13, 2018 (Lewis-DeGrace to Grover), the Transportation Planning Section provided a review of the DSP's conformance with the applicable conditions attached to PPS 4-17038.
-The two conditions attached to the approval of 4-17038 have been addressed on the site plan.
-The Transportation Planning Section recommends approval of this DSP. - d.
-Subdivision-In a memorandum dated October 19, 2018 (Onyebuchi to Zhang), incorporated herein by reference, the Subdivision and Zoning Section offered a discussion of those conditions attached to approved PPS 4-17038, which have been included in the above findings.
-The Subdivision Review Section recommends approval of this DSP with one condition (with two sub-conditions) that has been added in the Recommendation section of this report. - e.
-Environmental Planning-In a memorandum dated August 10, 2018 (Juba to Grover), incorporated herein by reference, the Environmental Planning Section recommends approval of this application with no conditions because the site has a Natural Resource Inventory Equivalency Letter (NRI-096-2017) which was issued on October 31, 2017.
+Trails-The Planning Board incorporated herein by reference a memorandum dated July 13, 2018 (Lewis-DeGrace to Grover), which provided a review of the DSP's conformance with the applicable conditions attached to PPS 4-17038.
+The two conditions attached to the approval of 4-17038 have been addressed on the site plan. - d.
+Subdivision-The Planning Board incorporated herein by reference a memorandum dated October 19, 2018 (Onyebuchi to Zhang), which offered a discussion of those conditions attached to approved PPS 4-17038, which have been included in the above findings.
+One subdivision-related condition (with two sub-conditions) has been included in this resolution. - e.
+Environmental Planning-The Planning Board incorporated herein by reference a memorandum dated August 10, 2018 (Juba to Grover), with no issues because the site has a Natural Resource Inventory Equivalency Letter (NRI-096-2017) which was issued on October 31, 2017.
 No woodland or regulated environmental features are located on this site. - f.
-Historic Preservation-In a memorandum dated July 18, 2018 (Stabler to Grover), incorporated herein by reference, the Historic Preservation Section indicated that the subject application was reviewed by the Historic Preservation Commission at its July 17, 2018 meeting and presentations we made by Historic Preservation Section staff, and the applicant's representatives, Lawrence Taub, Esq., and Leanne Phillips, a member of the project team from the architecture firm Hord Coplan Macht.
-They also provided a discussion of the historical context of the property, which is at the northern edge of the

-Old Town College Park Historic District, a designated Prince George's County Historic District that is also listed in the National Register of Historic Places.
+Historic Preservation-The Planning Board incorporated herein by reference a memorandum dated July 18, 2018 (Stabler to Grover), which indicated that the subject application was reviewed by the Historic Preservation Commission at its July 17, 2018 meeting and presentations were made by Historic Preservation Section staff, and the applicant's representatives, Lawrence Taub, Esq., and Leanne Phillips, a member of the project team from the architecture firm Hord Coplan Macht.
+They also provided a discussion of the historical context of the property, which is at the northern edge of the Old Town College Park Historic District, a designated Prince George's County Historic District that is also listed in the National Register of Historic Places.
 Their conclusions are as follows: